fallen-icarus/cardano-aftermarket/README.md

 Spot UTxOs have a `SpotDatum`.
 Auction UTxOs have an `AuctionDatum`.
+SpotBid UTxOs have an `SpotBidDatum`.
 ClaimBid UTxOs have an `ClaimBidDatum`.
 AcceptedBid UTxOs have an `AcceptedBidDatum`.

 ```haskell
 -- | A type synonym for an asset's full name.